fuchsnj/hex_grid/README.md

 [Documentation](https://docs.rs/hex_grid)

-A library to easily work with 2d hex grids of arbitrary shapes
+A library to easily work with 2d hex grids of arbitrary shapes.
+This library currently only supports "Pointy Top" hexagons.

 ## Usage